 We could only think.
 This isn’t happening…

 “After almost a year of preparation and hard work, we just finished the first bungalows.
 We turned a dream into a freediving center and a dive center into a beautiful sports resort.
 Finally, we were ready to accommodate our guests.

 But after exactly two days (!!!) of finishing the first bungalows, the Philippines went into lockdown.
-Having dealt with cancellations for weeks already, now the country was closed, no tourists could enter the Philippines anymore, and Panglao was running empty.
+Having already dealt with cancellations for weeks, the country was closed, no tourists could enter the Philippines anymore, and Panglao was running empty.

 We couldn’t believe what was happening.
 After all this hard work, we had to send the staff home, and we wondered if it was all done for nothing…

 Dear freedivers – and future freedivers!

-We just wanted to answer some questions about how we are dealing with COVID-19.
+We just wanted to answer some questions about how we deal with COVID-19.
 First of all;

-Thank you for your messages and support, we are all healthy, the center and resort are still open, we’re still fulfilling orders, and we continue to assist our customers with questions.
+Thank you for your messages and support.
+We are all healthy, and the dive center and resort remain open.
+We are fulfilling orders – both online and in Panglao, and we continue to assist our customers with questions.

 Even though the global tourist and freediving industry took a severe beating, it’s important to note that we’ve worked incredibly hard during the entire pandemic.
 The Freedive Academy is open.
-We are running courses, have divers training daily, and come out of the pandemic financially healthy.
-In February 2022, the Philippines has re-opened its borders for international tourists, and we are more than ready to welcome you, our guests, back here in Panglao.
+We are running courses, have divers training daily, and came out of the pandemic financially healthy.
+On February 2022, the Philippines re-opened its borders to international tourists, and we are more than ready to welcome you, our guests, back here in Panglao.